-Ireland at Venice, the national representation of Ireland at the 57th International Art Exhibition of La Biennale di Venezia, will present Jesse Jones in 2017.
-Jesse Jones will consider the national pavilion as the site of an alternative Law.
-With a practice that is grounded in film and performance, Jones will create an artwork she describes as a ‘bewitching’ of the judicial system.
+Ireland at Venice, the national representation of Ireland at the 57th International Art Exhibition of La Biennale di Venezia, presents Jesse Jones in 2017.
+Jesse Jones considers the national pavilion as the site of an alternative Law.
+With a practice that is grounded in film and performance, Jones has created an artwork she describes as a ‘bewitching’ of the judicial system.

 Based in Dublin, Jones has been researching the ways in which the law transmits memory between generations and over time.
 Her research weaves between an archaeological dig of a 3.5 million year old female specimen, to the suppressed voices of the witch trials of the 16th century Europe, the symphysiotomy trials, and abortion legislation in Ireland today.
 The new world order to be found in Tremble Tremble churns testimony, published statements and new lyrics into a towering bodily incantation.
-Jones is collaborating with theatre artist Olwen Fouéré, and sound artist Susan Stenger, who are together creating an artwork that extends across the pavilion as an expanded form of cinema.
+Jones has collaborated with theatre artist Olwen Fouéré, and sound artist Susan Stenger, who have together creating an artwork that extends across the pavilion and galleries as an expanded form of cinema.

 A book has been published in English and Italian, featuring writing by Silvia Federici, Tina Kinsella, Lisa Godson, and Tessa Giblin.
 Designed by Åbäke, with photography by Ros Kavanagh, Tremble Tremble / Tremate Tremate is co-published by Mousse Publishing and Project Arts Centre.